atljoseph/snapr/Readme.md

 WORK IN PROGRESS

-Used to view files from a public or private S3 Bucket in the browser on your local computer.
+Used to view files from a public or private S3 Bucket in the browser on your local computer, and also to manage files in multiple buckets.

 Use it like this:
 ```
-snapr serve --work-dir=/Users/me
 snapr serve --port=8081
-snapr serve --work-dir=/Users/me/Desktop --s3-dir=test
+snapr serve --work-dir=/Users/me/Desktop
 ```

 Then, in a browser, go to the address the CLI indicates.
 BE VERY CAREFUL what you click :)
 With great power comes great responsibility!
+Adding more functions soon ...

 These OPTIONAL `.env` vars apply to the `serve` command flags:
 ```